HeflerDev/Ruby-Tic-Tac-Toe/README.md

 Project written in Ruby Languaje.

 For more details about this project and it's requeriments go to <a href="https://www.theodinproject.com/courses/ruby-programming/lessons/oop"> The Odin Project</a>

+## How to Play

+# Rules

+The game consists of a 3x3 board and each player, alternately, play "X" or "O", with the objective of completing a vertical, horizontal or diagonal line.
+In each turn, the current player choose one of the squares enumerated from 1 to 9, and passes the turn to the next player who has to choose an avaiable square to make it's move.

+The game ends in 3 conditions:
+ - If the player choose the '0' number
+ - One of the players make a full line
+ - If there is no more avaiable spaces

+ Any invalid value will return invalid and ask the player to type it's choice again.

+# Executing

+To execute the file, if it is on the 'Downloads' open the terminal (ctrl+alt+t) and paste using (ctrl + v) the next two lines :

+cd Downloads/Microver-Tic-Tac-Toe/bin
+./main.rb

 ### Built With